Bassersdorf railway station

 Bassersdorf is a railway station in the Swiss canton of Zurich and the municipality of Bassersdorf.
 The station is located on the Zurich to Winterthur main line, to the east of where the Zürich Airport and Kloten lines diverge.
-It is an intermediate stop on the Zurich S-Bahn services S7 and S24.
+It lies within fare zone 121 of the Zürcher Verkehrsverbund (ZVV) and is an intermediate stop on the Zurich S-Bahn services S7 and S24.

 The original route of the railway was through the centre of Bassersdorf.
-But with the construction of a new railway to serve Zürich Airport in 1980, this route was abandoned along with the original Bassersdorf railway station.
+But with the construction of a new railway to serve Zurich Airport in 1980, this route was abandoned along with the original Bassersdorf railway station from 1877, built by Schweizerische Nationalbahn.
 A new station was constructed on the new line, some 500 m to the south of the original station.

+Layout

+Bassersdorf railway station is located on Bahnhofstrasse, 500 m south of the town center.
+The station consists of a side platform serving track 1 and an island platform for tracks 2 and 3; only the latter is used in scheduled service.
+A fourth track is not served by a platform.
+A small station building lies north of the platforms, along with a bus stop and car park.
+A pedestrian tunnel connects these facilities with the island platform and with Pöschenstrasse on the south side of the tracks.

+Services

+The following Zurich S-Bahn services stop at Bassersdorf:

+The S7 and S24 each run at 30-minute intervals; together, they provide 4 trains per hour to Zürich HB and to Winterthur.

+During weekends, there is also a nighttime S-Bahn service calling at the station, offered by ZVV: